sdwebui-extensions/LanPaint/README.md

 ![Inpainting Result 6](https://github.com/scraed/LanPaint/blob/master/examples/InpaintChara_09.jpg)
 [View Workflow & Masks](https://github.com/scraed/LanPaint/tree/master/examples/Example_6)
 [Model Used in This Example](https://civitai.com/models/1188071?modelVersionId=1408658)

+(Tricks 1: You can emphasize the character by copy the image multiple times with Photoshop.)

+(Tricks 2: Use prompts like multiple views, multiple angles, clone, turnaround.)

 **How to Use These Examples:**
 1. Navigate to the **example** folder (i.e example_1) by clicking **View Workflow & Masks**, download all pictures.